Myocardial Abscess

 Scintigraphy

 A few milliliters of venous blood is drawn and mixed with an anticoagulant solution.
-The white blood cells are separated and labeled with radioactive isotope111 In, centrifuged, resuspended in isotonic sodium chloride solution, and reinjected into the patient.
+The white blood cells are separated and labeled with radioactive isotope111, centrifuged, resuspended in isotonic sodium chloride solution, and then reinjected into the patient.
 Images are then obtained with a gamma-ray camera within 16-24 hours.
 The viable radioactive leukocytes potentially accumulate in the areas of inflammation or abscess.
 Obtain oblique views to avoid overshadowing by sternal accumulation.

 MRI